Federal Student Aid Information Center

 How do I apply for a Pell Grant and other types of need-based aid?

 Submit a FAFSA.
 To indicate interest in student employment, student loans and parent loans, you should check the appropriate boxes.
 Checking these boxes does not commit you to accepting these types of aid.
 You will have the opportunity to accept or decline each part of your aid package later.
 Leaving these boxes unchecked will not increase the amount of grants you receive.

 Are my parents responsible for my educational loans?

 No. Parents are, however, responsible for the Federal PLUS loans.
 Parents will only be responsible for your educational loans if you are under 18 and they co-sign your loan.
 In general you and you alone are responsible for repaying your educational loans.

 On the other hand, if your parents (or grandparents) want to help pay off your loan, you can have your billing statements sent to their address.
-Likewise, if your lender or loan service provides an electronic payment service, where the monthly payments are automatically deducted from a bank account, your parents can agree to have the payments deducted from their account.
+Likewise, if your lender or loans service provides an electronic payment service, where the monthly payments are automatically deducted from a bank account, your parents can agree to have the payments deducted from their account.
 But your parents are under no obligation to repay your loans.
 If they forget to pay the bill on time or decide to cancel the electronic payment agreement, you will be held responsible for the payments, not them.

 I got an outside scholarship.
 Should I report it to the financial aid office?

 Yes, if you are receiving any kind of financial aid from college or government sources, you must report the scholarship to the financial aid office.